Norfolk Militia: Uniforms and insignia

 The West Norfolks retained red facings until at least 1780.
 A print of about 1780 (see above) showing a drummer of the regiment wearing a white coat with black facings.
 Normally drummers wore 'reversed' colours, ie a coat of the facing colour, faced red; however, when the facing colour was black or red, the drummer's coat was white, with the normal facing colour.
 The West Norfolks changed to white facings before 1846, the East Norfolks following in 1852.
 The badge of both regiments was the Coat of arms of the City of Norwich, with a castle above a lion of England.
 On 5 June 1882 they adopted the 'Britannia' badge of the Norfolk Regiment, gold lace being restored to the officers.
 The Norfolk Regiment, including its militia battalions, regained its traditional yellow facings in 1905.

 The buttons of the 1st (West) Norfolk Militia carried the design of an eight-pointed star with '1 NM' in the centre.
-The shortlived 3rd Norfolk Militia had a crown over 3 above NORFOLK.
+The short-lived 3rd Norfolk Militia had a crown over 3 above NORFOLK.
 Between 1833 and 1855 the officers' coatee buttons of the West Norfolks incorporated the precedence number '39'.
 The 3rd West Norfolk Local Militia wore a button with a castle within a crowned circle bearing the wording '3D WT NORFOLK LOCAL MILITIA'.
 The officers' shoulder belt plate carried the Roman numeral 'III' above the entwined letters 'WNLM' surrounded by a crowned garter bearing the motto 'HONI SOIT QUI MAL Y PENSE'.